stephenc222/rig-engine/README.md

 ## Overview

 provides a straightforward wrapper around OpenGL for abstracting away OpenGL specific handling and allowing focus on game development itself.
+Scriptable with Lua.

 ## Assumptions

 + _The game is the **what**, and the engine is the **how**_
 + _**What** is more important than the **how**_
-+ _When in doubt, put generalized, abstract code in the engine for later reuse_

 ## Features